paritytech/prdoc/README.md

 ### Scan

-    Scan a directory for prdoc files
+    Scan a directory for prdoc files based on their name

     Usage: prdoc scan [OPTIONS] [DIRECTORY]